 The best grilled cheese you’ve ever had runs head-long into your tomato soup and BOOM.
 You get baked mac and cheese with tomatoes.
-One of the best comfort foods (and the #1 recipe on The Country Contessa) gets yet another transformation into this southern classic.
+One of the best comfort foods (and the maybe the best macaroni and cheese) gets yet another transformation into this southern classic.

 A couple of years ago, a reader asked me if I had a recipe for macaroni and cheese with tomatoes.
 I thought she meant macaroni and tomatoes (minus the cheese) which I know well.
 But she was insistent that no–there was an actual real version of macaroni and cheese that had tomatoes in it and that it was pretty doggone amazing.

 Until I made it for myself.
 And now I realize I might be a borderline hard-headed idiot for not making it sooner.

 The secret is using stewed tomatoes.
 Write that down.
 STEWED.
 Not diced, not chili-ready, not with basil and oregano.
 Stewed tomatoes are so good on their own–they’ve been cooked down with celery,onion and seasonings and have a slow-cooked flavor straight out of the can.
 (You can make homemade stewed tomatoes, but who has time for that?
 Me.
 Either.)

 Make your baked mac and cheese with tomatoes in a large skillet and add your tomatoes as the sauce thickens (before you add the cheese) and bake it all up together.
 For something fresh, you could add some cooked chicken to the party for a one-dish dinner or some of your favorite vegetables like peas or broccoli.

 And just try not to fall in love with those tomatoes.
 And the macaroni.
 And the cheese.
 And the crunchy bread crumbs…it’s just one more way to love something that’s already amazing.

 - 1/4 teaspoon pepper